Getting Started

 I want to cancel my coverage.
 How can I do that?

-In order to cancel your benefits outside of the open enrollment period, you will need a qualifying life event, such as a spouse obtaining new group health insurance.
+To cancel your benefits outside of the open enrollment period, you will need a qualifying life event, such as a spouse obtaining new group health insurance.
 In this case, we would require a letter from the insurance company showing the new coverage effective date.
 We need to ensure there isn’t a lapse in coverage and will require this within 30 days of the effective date.

 What are the eligibility requirements for health insurance?

-An employee must be classified as “full-time” or “part-time” working 30+ hours per week in order to be eligible for health insurance in Justworks.
-Contractors are not eligible for health insurance.
+An U.S.-based employee must be classified as “full-time” or “part-time” and working 30+ hours per week to be eligible for health insurance in Justworks.

 Disclaimer